 Mocz, P.; Burkhart, B.; Hernquist, L.; McKee, C.; Springel, V.; 2017 ApJ, 838, 1

-Check out the collection at http://april1arxiv.github.io
+See the collection at http://april1arxiv.github.io

 PAVOREAL (PArellel VOlume REndering ALgorithm) on GPUs